cugos/cugos.github.com/meetings/_posts/2015-03-18-cugos_monthly.markdown

 Scan-conversion - convert a mathematical path to pixels.
 How do you build all this knowledge of interruptions into your programs?
 You can't easily (and cheaply) approximate with easy curves.

+Raster projection is the process of taking a rectangular image and transforming it into something else.
+This area is not well researched.
+You can be relatively simple about it but you wind up with some really bad artifacts that are suboptimal.
+Doing it right involves understanding what the distortion is in the source and destination (+ a lot of math) to apply the right techniques to project the raster data.

+daan wants to know what we'd like to hear about next, so post questions/topic suggestions.

 Tune in for live updates during the meeting.